iamdtang/node-testing/article2.md

 });
 ```

-Here we've written a test where instead of returning a static `amount` property, we are reading the subtotal from the request and calculating 10% tax from that.
+Here we have written a test where instead of specifying a static JSON response, we have specified a function to execute that reads the subtotal from the request and calculates a 10% tax.
 We are assuming CA has a 10% tax rate in our test.
 Now, our test fails until we send over the subtotal:

 ```js
 // src/part2/tax.js